Strategic Plan 2013-2018

-When the UNC Libraries, which includes the Health Sciences Library (HSL), began to formulate a strategic plan for the years 2013-2018, key questions emerged that need to be answered:
+When the UNC Libraries, which includes the Health Sciences Library (HSL), began to formulate their first joint strategic plan for the years 2013-2018, key questions emerged that need to be answered:

 - What changes are taking place in the academy and in society?